-Physical presence/ exams waived: Individuals nor their children do not have to present at an administrative office for certification or recertification to receive WIC assistance benefits.
+Physical presence/ exams waived: Individuals and their children do not have to present at an administrative office for certification or recertification to receive WIC assistance benefits.
 The bloodwork and/or physical examinations that may coincide with these visits are also deferred.

-States may request additional waivers: The FFCRA allows the Secretary of Agriculture to review and approve various State Agency waiver requests if the State is unable to meet WIC regulations due to COVID-19 impacts or needs modification in order to provide proper assistance to WIC eligible individuals.
+States may request additional waivers: the FFCRA allows the Secretary of Agriculture to review and approve various State Agency waiver requests if the State is unable to meet WIC regulations due to COVID-19 impacts or needs modification in order to provide proper assistance to WIC eligible individuals.

-Special Nutrition Assistance Programs (SNAP)
+Special Nutrition Assistance Program (SNAP)